Andrew Hubner: Writer

 His third book, East of Bowery, began in 2008 as a collaborative web project under the name Drew Hubner, with photographer Ted Barron.
 The web project evolved into a multi-media presentation held in venues in New York City's Bowery district such as the Bowery Poetry Club and the Gershwin Hotel (now known as The Evelyn).
 The presentation was accompanied by a changing "art house band", including Jim Coleman from Cop Shoot Cop, cellist Kristen McCord, and guitarist Kurt Wolf from Pussy Galore.
 In 2019, the show was resurrected at Howl! gallery in Manhattan, where it was featured alongside other readings and performances from artists who were part of the Lower East Side art scene in the 1980s and 1990s.

 East of Bowery is a collection of Hubner's short stories about the 1980s and early 1990s in Lower East Side and East Side of New York City, accompanied by black and white photographs that Barron took in 1984 through 1988.
 One reviewer noted, "East of Bowery, hits all the low spots, giving readers a panoramic tour of the burnt-out squats, copping places, and holding pens that make up a user’s habitual itinerary.
 Yet unlike such writers as Jim Carroll—who in The Basketball Diaries glamorizes his outlaw adventures—or Irvine Welsh—whose novel Trainspotting emphasizes the stoner humor of its characters, with the jokes always on them—Hubner...is most concerned with tracing his hero to a specific time and place."
 Of the Bowery, Hubner says, " It was the place that taught me to be an artist."

 Hubner became a contributor to Sensitive Skin and The Brooklyn Rail.
 In 2016, he participated in the Sparkle Street Social & Athletic Club, a performance series at the Howl!
 Happening gallery, at the invitation of the writer Mike DeCapite.
 On September 28, 2016, he participated in a reading for Write for Democracy with Janet Manley, Kristen Mathis, Peter Rugh, and Stella Tan–Torres.

 Academic

-Hubner taught writing and literature at over twenty colleges, including City University of New York, UCLA, and The New School.
-He was a lecturer in English literature at Hostos Community College at the time of his death.
+Hubner taught writing and literature at over twenty colleges, including City University of New York, University of California, Los Angeles, and The New School.
+He was a lecturer in English literature at Hostos Community College of the City University of New York at the time of his death.